risingwavelabs/risingwave-console/DEVELOPING.md

 2. `wire/wire.go` helps to resolve dependency injection.

-3. `web/api` is the single source of truth for API definition.
+3. `api` is the single source of truth for API definition.
 Controller code in server and client code in web are generated from this file.

 4. `internal/config` is the single source of truth for configuration.
 It will be used to load configuration from `config.yaml` or environment variables.